 By interviewing stakeholders, key partners, customers and team members, you can determine the most crucial assignments needed and prioritize them accordingly.
 It’s also at this stage that you should list out all the goals you’re looking to achieve to cross-embed the strategic plan with the implementation plan.
 Everything must tie back to that strategic plan in order for your implementation plan to work.

-This acts as an extension to the research and discovery phase, but it’s also important to point out the assumptions and risks in your implementation plan.
-This can include paid time off or holidays you didn’t factor into your timeline, budget constraints, losing personnel, market instability or even tools that require repair before your implementation can commence.
+This acts as an extension to the research and discovery phase, but it’s also important to point out assumptions and risks in your implementation plan.
+This can include anything that might affect the execution of the implementation plan, such as paid time off or holidays you didn’t factor into your timeline, budget constraints, losing personnel, market instability or even tools that require repair before your implementation can commence.

 Next you need to finalize all the little activities to round out your plan.
 Start by asking yourself the following questions: